MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab14_MedTech service.md

 Now you will use Azure Portal to deploy and configure MedTech service within your Azure Health Data Services workspace.

-1. [] Open the instructions to [Deploy MedTech service in the Azure Portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure) in a new browser tab.
+1. [] Select the following link, [Deploy MedTech service in the Azure Portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure "Deploy MedTech Service instructions") to open the instructions in a new browser tab.

-1. [] When you get to the part of the instructions to [**Configure MedTech service to ingest data**](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#configure-medtech-service-to-ingest-data), for this training it is recommended to use the default [**Consumer group**](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features#consumer-groups) that was assigned when you deployed your Event Hub in the previous exercise.
+1. [] When you get to the part of the instructions to **Configure MedTech service to ingest data**, for this training it is recommended to use the default **Consumer group** that was assigned when you deployed your Event Hub in the previous exercise (for more information on consumer groups, select the following link, [**Consumer groups**](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features#consumer-groups "Consumer groups") .

 ===

 ## Exercise 3: Import data mappings for converting medical IoT device data into FHIR

-In the [Configure Device mapping properties](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#configure-device-mapping-properties) section, you will be going to [another GitHub repository](https://github.com/microsoft/iomt-fhir/blob/main/docs/Configuration.md#device-content-mapping) and copying two sample data mapping templates to paste directly into MedTech service in Azure portal.
+In the **Configure Device mapping properties** section, you will be going to [another GitHub repository](https://github.com/microsoft/iomt-fhir/blob/main/docs/Configuration.md#device-content-mapping) and copying two sample data mapping templates to paste directly into MedTech service in Azure portal.
 You will paste one of the templates in the MedTech service **Device Mapping** tab and another in the MedTech service **Destination** tab.

-1. [] Read the instructions both [**here**](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#configure-device-mapping-properties) and [**here**](https://github.com/microsoft/iomt-fhir/blob/main/docs/Configuration.md#device-content-mapping).
+1. [] Follow the instructions in the [Deploy the MedTech service using the Azure portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#configure-device-mapping-properties) article under the section, **Configure the device mapping properties**.

+1. [] Next, read the  **Device Content Mapping** section in the GitHub repository [here](https://github.com/microsoft/iomt-fhir/blob/main/docs/Configuration.md#device-content-mapping).

-1. [] Then go [**here**](https://github.com/microsoft/azure-health-data-services-workshop/tree/main/Challenge-09%20-%20MedTech%20service/SampleData/Answers) to copy the two sample templates.
+1. [] Then go [here](https://github.com/microsoft/azure-health-data-services-workshop/tree/main/Challenge-09%20-%20MedTech%20service/SampleData/Answers) to copy the two sample templates.

 > [!NOTE] **Note:** The instructions in the GitHub repository linked above are written for the IoMT FHIR Connector for Azure (OSS), but the same principles apply to MedTech service.